mobkits/tap-event/README.md

 - shouldn't be triggered if there's ever more than a single finger on the surface at all.
 - should never trigger the `click` event.

+Preserve context and arguments in 1.1.0, works with delegate easily

 ## API

 ```js